openshift-evangelists/openshift-workshops/codechanges.md

 will be triggered on OpenShift.
 This allows for automated pipeline of code/build/deploy.

-In the OpenShift web console, navigate to your *mlbparks* Project, and then mouse-over *Browse* and then *Builds*.
-Click the `openshift3mlbparks` build.
+In the OpenShift web console, navigate to your *nationalparks* Project, and then mouse-over *Browse* and then *Builds*.
+Click the `openshift3nationalparks` build.

 On this screen you will see the option to copy the Generic webhook URL as shown